enceris/enceris.github.io/p/1/raw.md

 pinpoint its location.
 Then, in an instant---*BANG!* The men that were standing fell to their ground, their headless bodies clashing with those who kneeled.
-Those that remained did not dare leave their current positions. *The heads of the deceased were all pierced with a spear connected to a rope, with a force great enough to completely remove it from the body.
+Those that remained did not dare leave their current positions. *The heads of the deceased were all pierced with spears connected to ropes, with a force great enough to completely remove it from the body.
 Just what would happen had they have missed?* "Search their bodies for identification.
 Find me their drill instructor.
 We shall have them executed.
 Let this be an ultimatum to all of you, when